October 21, 2024 City Council Minutes

 MOUNTAIN IRON CITY COUNCIL

-Mayor Anderson called the City Council meeting to order at 6:30p.m. with the following members present: Councilor Ed Roskoski, Al Stanaway, Julie Buria, and Mayor Peggy Anderson.
-Also present were: Craig Wainio, City Administrator; Tim Satrang, Director of Public Works; Amanda Inmon, Municipal Services Secretary; SGT Grant Toma, Sheriff’s Department; Al Johnson, City Engineering; and Mark Madden, Mountain Iron Fire Dept. Chief.
-Absent members: Councilor Joe Prebeg Jr.
+Mayor Anderson called the City Council meeting to order at 6:30p.m. with the following members present: Councilor Ed Roskoski, Al Stanaway, Joe Prebeg Jr., Julia Buria and Mayor Peggy Anderson.
+Also, present were: Craig Wainio, City Administrator; Tim Satrang, Director of Public Works; Anna Amundson, Library Director/Special Events Coordinator; Amanda Inmon, Municipal Services Secretary; Al Johnson, City Engineer; and Bryan Lindsay, City Attorney.

 It was moved by Buria and seconded by Stanaway the consent agenda be approved as follows:

-1. To authorize the payments of the bills and payroll for the period October 16-31, totaling $361,885.50 (a list is attached and made a part of these minutes).
+- To authorize the payments of the bills and payroll for the period October 1-15, $332,536.33 totaling a list is attached and made a part of these minutes).

 The motion carried with Councilor Prebeg absent.